How To Observe Advent

 How to Observe Advent

-If there has ever been a year that we needed the season of Advent, 2020 would be that year.
+The season of Advent is here and we have an incredible opportunity to tune our hearts to God in a special way.
 Advent is all about longings and hope.
-We are in a prolonged season of longing.
-The question is, where do we find hope?
-Advent taps into these longings, acknowledges them, and then fixes them on the hope of Jesus’ coming, past, present, and future.
+As we look forward to the hope of Jesus’ coming, we also work to acknowledge our longings and bring them to Him.
 Advent is not just a time to reflect, but a time to practice.
 We all have habits and rhythms in our lives.
 The question is, do these habits and rhythms draw us in to what matters most, or distract us and keep us from what matters most?
 If you don’t have any Advent traditions or liturgies, we wanted to offer a few suggestions to get you started.
 The goal of these liturgies or practices is to tune our hearts to that which is eternal and give our souls room to breath and find their rest in Jesus our Savior and King.
 Here are a few recommendation’s:

 - Give something up.
 What lent is to Easter, advent is to Christmas.
 Fasting has often been a practice for Christians during advent.
 Far too often we numb or distract ourselves from that which matters most.
 What are the things that distract you from reflecting on your need for Jesus?
 Can you give something up this month to give your soul room to breath and reflect?
 Examples could be some kind of food or drink, technology (social media, phone, news), etc. The idea is to give up the things that distract so we can listen to the deeper longings of our hearts and of our world that only Jesus can satisfy.